For the Civil Rights Litigation Clearinghouse collection of FISA Matters, see our special collection

 Judge Dennis Saylor IV ruled on September 13, 2013 that the ACLU had standing to bring the case, but he dismissed the claim of MFIAC for lack of standing.
 The ACLU had moved for release of several opinions interpreting Section 215 that were already the subject of FOIA litigation in the United States District Court for the Southern District of New York.
 Judge Saylor ordered the government to report which Section 215 Opinions were not subject to the FOIA litigation and to complete a declassification review for each opinion.
 After the review, the author of each opinion may decide whether to propose publication under Rule 62.

-Proceedings were stayed in October 2013 due to a lack of Congressional budget appropriations for the U.S. government.
+(Proceedings were briefly stayed in October 2013 due to a lack of Congressional budget appropriations for the U.S. government.)

 The government identified one opinion of the Court, issued on February 19, 2013 in docket BR 13-25, that interpreted Section 215 and was not already the subject of FOIA litigation or previous public release.
 On November 18, 2013, the government filed its two-page declassification review that requested the opinion be withheld in full and a public version could not be provided.
 On November 20, Judge Saylor ordered the government to submit a detailed explanation of its conclusion that the Opinion is classified in full.